Do pharmacies and prescribers contact Superior for pharmacy questions about prior authorizations, clinical edits, quantity limits or regarding claims?

 What is the 72-hour emergency prescription override?

-This 72-hour emergency override applies to Medicaid Members who require prior authorizations when the prescriber cannot be reached or the request is pending.
+The 72-hour emergency override applies to Medicaid members who require prior authorizations when the prescriber cannot be reached or the request is pending.
 Pharmacies (at the discretion of the local pharmacist) may provide a 3-day supply of medication for prescriptions requiring prior authorization.
-The local pharmacy should make all attempts to notify the Provider’s office to request prior authorization or for a change to a preferred drug on the PDL.
-Any pharmacy needing assistance obtaining the 72-hour emergency supply override should contact the US Script Help Desk at 1-877-285-8489.
+The local pharmacy should make all attempts to notify the provider’s office to request prior authorization or for a change to a preferred drug on the PDL.
+Any pharmacy needing assistance obtaining the 72-hour emergency supply override should contact the Help Desk at 1-877-285-8489.

-- Local pharmacists may deny the 72-hour supply if the medication is determined to be inappropriatefor the patient (i.e. adverse reactions)
+- Local pharmacist may deny the 72-hour supply if he/she determines the medication is inappropriate for the patient (i.e. adverse reactions).

 Yes, US Script is contracted with SureScript to handle the e-prescribing processes.